Cincinnati Leukemia lawyer reviewing Household Toxins, Roundup Exposure and the Causes of Leukemia & Other Cancers

 Environmental contaminants and known carcinogens are used in many applications in agriculture, industry, home and garden.
+Using Roundup and other weedkillers may raise the risk of developing cancer.
 Contact an experienced leukemia lawyer to investigate the cause of illness.

 Joe Lyon is a highly-rated Cincinnati, Ohio personal injury and leukemia lawyer representing plaintiffs nationwide in a wide variety of toxic tort claims.

 Studies show a relationship between childhood leukemia and a parent’s workplace exposure to chemicals.
 Occupations such as painting, personal services industries, metal processing, textiles and motor vehicle-related occupations may significantly elevate risk because of the solvents and other toxins related to the job.